Darkelf2024/Darkelf-PySide6-Browser-PQC/PQC Attribution.md

-# Darkelf Browser – Attribution

-### Authorship

-Darkelf Browser is an original project developed by Dr. Kevin Moore.
-While inspired by best practices from privacy-respecting tools like Brave, Tor Browser, and Puppeteer stealth techniques, all fingerprinting countermeasures and cryptographic enhancements were independently implemented and customized for this application.
+Darkelf Browser is an original software project developed by Dr. Kevin Moore.

+The browser’s anti-fingerprinting engine (DarkelfAIPrivacyManager) implements original techniques tailored for the Darkelf environment.
+While conceptually informed by best practices and public research from tools such as Brave, Tor Browser, puppeteer-extra-plugin-stealth, and Librewolf, all code was independently written and adapted specifically for PySide6 and Qt WebEngine.

-This project also used generative assistance (e.g., ChatGPT) during development for research, coding, and documentation — but all architecture, decisions, and final code are authored and reviewed by Dr. Moore.
+This project also used generative assistance (e.g., ChatGPT) during development for research, prototype generation, and documentation.
+All architectural decisions, implementations, integrations, and final code were authored, reviewed, and curated by Dr. Moore.

 ## Attribution by Edition